shixm-cloud/ENVR3002/Lab2.md

 ### Vectors

 The name MATLAB stands for _Matrix Laboratory_ because it has been designed to work with _matrices_.
 A matrix is a rectangular object consisting of rows and columns (e.g. a _table_).
 A _vector_ is a special type of matrix, having only one row or one column.
+MATLAB handles vectors and matrices in the same way, but because vectors are easier to think about than matrices, we start with them first.
+As mentioned above, MATLAB refers to scalars, vectors, and matrices generally as arrays.
+Vectors are one-dimensional (1D) arrays.